We empower students to be independent, critical and analytical thinkers, and assist them to plan, set and achieve their goals.

 JCU is committed to honouring Australian Aboriginal and Torres Strait Islander people's unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to JCU and society.

-Michael is enrolled in the Bachelor of Nursing Science degree
+Liam is enrolled in the Bachelor of Dental Surgery degree